YoshitakaArakawa/tableau-ai-summarizer/README.md

 - Runtime logs: `logs/server.log`
 - Tableau Desktop console output appears in `My Tableau Repository/Logs/log.txt`.
-- To avoid mixing console/stdout logs with file logs, set `LOG_TO_FILE=true` and disable any extra `console.log` in production.
+- When `LOG_TO_FILE=true`, the server writes exclusively to the log file, so disable any extra `console.log` in production.

 ## Usage Tips